Wallachen

-Wallachen is an Old Bavarian card game which used to be very popular in eastern Bavaria.
+Wallachen is an Old Bavarian card game, which used to be very popular in eastern Bavaria.
 Although, by 2012, it had become a rarer sight at pub tables, there have been more recent moves to revive it.
 Wallachen is a relatively simple three-hander that is easy to learn.
 As a result, like Grasobern, it has a relatively relaxed character without the mental demands of Schafkopf or the psychological stress of Watten.
+It is a member of the Préférence family of card games.

-History and Distribution
+History and distribution

 Wallachen appears to have originally come from the Bohemian area.
-It emerges in the literature as early as 1784, as Wallacho or Walacho, when it was added along with Macao to a long list of banned gambling games across the Austro-Hungarian Empire, is locally banned in Bohemia in 1830, and continues to be banned until at least 1851 in Austria-Hungary.
-In a 1798 account, Wallachen is played under the name of Preference in order to "thumb the nose" at the law.
+It emerges in the literature as early as 1784, as Wallacho or Walacho, when it was added along with Macao to a long list of banned gambling games across the Austro-Hungarian Empire, is locally banned in Bohemia in 1830, and continues to be banned until at least 1851 in Austria-Hungary In a 1798 account, Wallachen is played under the name of Preference in order to "thumb the nose" at the law.
 The game is not dissimilar to the widely popular Préférence for which Piatnik continue to produce bespoke packs today.

+In 1853, the Lower Bavarian Historical Society reported that Bavarians were "lovers of all games and especially card games."
+Certain games were as regionally defined as village costumes and modes of house construction.
+"For example, the game of Wallach (Wallachspiel) is played from the eastern Tyrol down to this area [ Landshut ] as a unique folk game", yet west of the upper Inn and the lower Isar it is not known under that name.

 In 1875, Wallachen is described as a favourite pastime of certain gentlemen in Bavarian Vilsbiburg along with Quadrille and Stichbrandeln.
 And again, in the Rott valley during the early 19th century, a favourite pastime of the men was playing cards of which Wallachen was one of the most common, alongside Stichbrandeln and Zwicken.
 The farmers often played late into the night, despite the presence of local policemen.
 Their wives did not approve of this and often gave told their menfolk off in no uncertain terms and with choice expressions.

 The game goes under various other names depending on the region, for example in the area of Grafenau in eastern Bavaria it is also called Säbeln ("Sabre").
 Other spelling variants include Wallach, Wallacha, Walachen, Wallachan (Bavarian) or Wallachern.
 According to Rohrmayer (2015), after Schafkopf and Watten, Wallachen is probably still the most widely played card game in Old Bavaria (especially East Bavaria including Regensburg) and therefore an indispensable part of Bavarian pub culture.
 The terminology for the contracts - Brand, Bettel and Mord - may be derived from the old German game of Brandeln, which dates to the 17th century.

 Courses were being run in places like Schierling as recently as 2019.